Constructing ‘sloth crossing’ canopy bridges over major roads

 Without a natural or artificial canopy bridge the only way for a sloth to cross a road is by crawling, which takes a lot of time and energy and leaves them very vulnerable to traffic collisions, dog attacks and human disturbance.
 Sloths maternally inherit highly specific home-ranges and are unable to adapt by moving to a new area when faced with habitat disturbance.
 Furthermore, their slow movement and limited energy supply means that they are unable to travel along the road to find a place where there is a safe crossing.
 Sloths will only cross the road in the exact place where they need to cross, and it will be the same place every time for a particular individual.

-Taking this into account, we have identified the key areas along the South Caribbean coast of Costa Rica where sloths regularly cross the road and are constructing ‘sloth crossing’ canopy bridges to connect the trees on either side.
-We are working in collaboration with the Monkey Bridge Project on this effort to monitor the usage of the bridges by different species through the installation of camera trap technology.
+Taking this into account, we have identified the key areas along the South Caribbean coast of Costa Rica where sloths regularly cross the road and we are currently constructing specialised ‘sloth crossing’ canopy bridges to connect the trees on either side.
+We are also constructing Sloth Crossing bridges within and between private properties in urban areas as a part of our Connected Gardens project.
+We are working in collaboration with the Monkey Bridge Project on these efforts to monitor the usage of the bridges by different species through the installation of camera trap technology.